-A truck driver is a demanding job in the US.
+In the US, a truck driver is a demanding job.

-Truck drivers are essential to the economic supply chain because they are responsible for hauling almost anything from coast to coast.
+Truck drivers are essential to the economic supply chain of the country because they haul almost anything from coast to coast.

-The trucking industry generates hundreds of millions of dollars in annual revenue and, also, the trucking industry moves 71% of all freight in the US.
+The trucking industry generates hundreds of millions of dollars in annual revenue.
+Also, the trucking industry moves 71% of all freight in the US.

 Truck driving is a rewarding career.
-No wonder why so many people want to follow this path.
+No wonder why so many people follow this path.

 Many truck drivers make good money, which allows them to live decent lives.

 If you are excited by all these facts and you want to know how to become a truck driver, I got you covered.